 These results are driven by three factors: …Read MoreThis entry was posted in Company Physical, Exit Planning and Transition, on March 17, 2014

 The Business Hierarchy of Needs ® is a compilation of three levels of activities.
 As our work on effective strategic execution continues, we have found that most companies haven’t developed strategic execution and change management processes that provide consistent and effective implementation of their strategic objectives.
-Every organization …Read MoreThis entry was posted in Business Transformation, Company Physical, Continuous Improvement, Global Initiatives, M&A, Manufacturing and Distribution, Organizational Development, Strategic Execution, on April 29, 2013
+Every organization …Read MoreThis entry was posted in Business Hierarchy of Needs®, Business Transformation, Company Physical, Continuous Improvement, Global Initiatives, M&A, Manufacturing and Distribution, Organizational Development, Strategy 5.0, on April 29, 2013

 Group50 Consulting, formed in 2004 announced today that it has added an Intellectual Property audit to its Company Physical®, a series of cross functional audits that companies should use to complement their financial audits as further validation of the company’s health.
 This audit is focused on the business wide practices for protecting Intellectual Property.